-Mike Williamson and Rob Frost are responsible for ensuring:
+Dataspire is responsible for ensuring:

-- that the college's ICT infrastructure is secure and is not open to misuse or malicious attack. - that the college meets the e-safety technical requirements outlined in any relevant Local Authority E-Safety Policy and guidance. - that users may only access the college's networks through a properly enforced. password protection and AUP policy. - that Smooth Wall filtering is up to date.
+- that the college's ICT infrastructure is secure and is not open to misuse or malicious attack. - that the college meets the e-safety technical requirements outlined in any relevant Government/DfE and Local Authority guidance. - that users may only access the college's networks through a properly enforced password protection and AUP policy. - that security, safeguarding and filtering systems are suitable and up to date. - that the college cloud/ internet-based services are suitably secured - that appropriate backup solutions are in place and regularly tested. - ensuring the college complies with data protection and GDPR regulations.